-Dominican Republic Holiday Attractions
+Weather in Dominican Republic

-The top attractions of Dominican Republic holidays include more than 1,600 kilometres of beautiful beaches, countless historical and cultural attractions, outstanding surfing conditions and wildlife sanctuaries where families can observe crocodiles, flamingoes and other exotic and endangered creatures in their natural habitats.
+The top attractions of Dominican Republic holidays include more than 1,600 kilometres of beautiful beaches, countless historical and cultural attractions, outstanding surfing conditions and wildlife sanctuaries where families can observe crocodiles, flamingos and other exotic and endangered creatures in their natural habitats.
 Some of Dominican Republic's top attractions include:

--Santo Domingo's Zona Colonial
+Santo Domingo's Zona Colonial

-The New World's oldest city, Zona Colonial has restored 16th century mansions, cobblestone streets, modern shopping and streets where pirates and conquistadors roamed.
+The New World's oldest city, Santo Domingo’s Zona Colonial has restored 16th century mansions, cobblestone streets, modern shopping and streets where pirates and conquistadors roamed.
 Colonial City or Cicada Colonial was the first city established by Christopher Columbus, and it has been named a World Heritage Site.
 The Tower of Homage still stands as the oldest military fortress in the Americas.

-- Playa Rincón Beach
+Playa Rincón Beach

-Experts rate this beach as one of the best beaches in the Caribbean and the world.
+Experts rate the Playa Rincón beach as one of the best beaches in the Caribbean and the world.
 Large enough for each visitor to claim a space, the beach has a stunning palm-forest backdrop adjacent to the 600-metre cliffs of Cape Cabron that surround the protected cove.
 A freshwater river provides ideal conditions for swimming and boating, and a restaurant provides sustenance for those who want to spend all their time relaxing away from the crowds.

-- Museum of Taino Art in Puerto Plata
+Museum of Taino Art in Puerto Plata

 The museum features exhibits and artefacts from Domnican Republic's native Taino tribes whom Columbus first encountered in 1492.

-- Museum of Dominican Man in Santo Domingo
+Museum of Dominican Man in Santo Domingo

 Museums are an important part of Santo Domingo, Dominican Republic and world history because the area served as the cradle of civilisation in the New World.
 This museum features exhibits and documents that reveal the lifestyle of colonial settlers and Taino natives through hundreds of years.